salesforce/kafka-partition-availability-benchmark/README.md

 3. Users can reset the consumer offset to beginning and reconsume at any time

-Given that Kafka currently (as of 02/02/18) doesn't limit the number of topics you are allowed to created, this tool helped us answer, "how many topics and paritions can we place on our multitenant Kafka systems before things start going downhill?"
+Given that Kafka currently (as of 02/02/18) doesn't limit the number of topics you are allowed to created, this tool helped us answer, "how many topics and partitions can we place on our multitenant Kafka systems before things start going downhill?"

 ## Building